Partial Binarization of Neural Networks for Budget-Aware Efficient Learning: Proposed Approach

 \subsection{Budgeted binary neural network (B2NN)}

 Although BNN leads to significant memory and computation gain, it has been experimentally demonstrated that the performance of BNNs can be significantly lower than their full-precision counterparts.
 Clearly, reducing 32-bits to 1-bit in all parts of the network is not the effective way, and budgeted binary neural network alleviates this issue.
-Among the various layers of a given CNN for example, B2NN identifies the right set of layers that are to be converted to 1-bit representation, and the rest are retained as full-precision.
+Among the various layers of a given CNN for example, B2NN identifies the right set of layers that are to be converted to 1-bit representation with minimal compromise in model performance, and the rest are retained as full-precision.
 Below we provide the mathematical description of B2NN.